GrammaTech/resolve/exp/auto-merge-js-notes.md

 # Setup

-The benchmarks listed in the exp/results.org file for ast-merge testing were checked out out to a directory, js-benchmarks/.
-The existing exp/bin/conflicting-merges script was utilized to find the merges in the benchmarks.
+The benchmarks listed in the `exp/results.org` file for ast-merge testing were checked out out to a directory, `js-benchmarks/` using the command `git clone git@git.grammatech.com:synthesis/benchmark/${benchmark}`.
+The existing `exp/bin/conflicting-merges` script in resolve was utilized to find the merges in the benchmarks.

 # Benchmark Evaluation